TamirHen-Portfolio/recipes-api/README.md

 ## Description

 This project is an open-source recipes api.
-The original purpose was to work with website called "CookCycle" for managing the server-side functionality (recipes, ingredients, users' favorites and more).
+The original purpose was to work with a website called "CookCycle" for managing the server-side functionality (recipes, ingredients, users' favorites and more).

 For a better code-exploring experience I added "Doxygen" documentation, simply clone the project to your PC and open the index.html file at the path: